Tonmoy1321/Hajira_AI_Documentation/Change_Hajira_Model.md

 Note: Make sure unzip is installed in azure virtual machine.
 If not please install unzip.

 Step 7: Make changes in config file
-Make changes in config file just like in local machine part.
-Add new line which points to new model weights folder.
+Make changes in config file just like in local machine part(Step:1 to Step:4) & add new line which points to new model weights folder(Step:5 to Step:6).
+*Note: Azure Virtual Machine path will be different than local machine.
+It should look like: `/Hajira_ML_Cloud/backend/`

 Step 8: Make changes in face recognition script
 Go to location where `Learner.py` script is located in the azure virtual machine.